- What kinds of discrimination are against state law in Georgia?

 3. What are my time deadlines?

-Do not delay in contacting the EEOC or the CEO to file a claim.
+Do not delay in contacting the EEOC or the GCEO to file a claim.
 There are strict time limits in which charges of employment discrimination must be filed.
-To preserve your claim, you must file with the EEOC or CEO within 180 days of the date you believe you were discriminated against.
+To preserve your claim, you must file with the EEOC or GCEO within 180 days of the date you believe you were discriminated against.
 However, as other applicable legal claims may have shorter deadlines, do not wait until your time limit is close to expiring to file your claim.
-You may wish to consult with an attorney prior to filing your claim, if possible, but if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your discrimination claim with the state and federal administrative agencies.
+You may wish to consult with an attorney prior to filing your claim, if possible.
+If you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your discrimination claim with the EEOC or the GCEO.

 You may also wish to check with your city or county to see if you live and/or work in a city or county with a local anti-discrimination law, or "ordinance."
 Some cities and counties in Georgia have agencies that process claims under local ordinances and may be able to assist you.
 These agencies are often called the "Human Rights Commission," "Human Relations Commission," or the "Civil Rights Commission."
 Check your local telephone directory or government website for further information.

-If your case is successfully resolved by the EEOC, it may not be necessary to hire an attorney or file a lawsuit (to resolve your case, you probably will be required as to sign a release of your legal claims).
-(However, it is recommended that you consult with an attorney before filing with the EEOC, as the administrative process can be difficult for non-lawyers to navigate successfully.)
-If your case is not resolved by the EEOC, and you want to continue to pursue the matter, you will need to pursue your claim in court.
-A federal employment discrimination case for sex, age, or disability cannot be filed in court without first going to the EEOC, as discussed above, and having the EEOC dismiss your claim.
+If your case is successfully resolved by the EEOC, it may not be necessary to hire an attorney or file a lawsuit.
+You probably will be required as to sign a release of your legal claims to resolve your case.
+If your case is not resolved by the EEOC and you want to continue to pursue the matter, you will need to pursue your claim in court.
+A federal employment discrimination case cannot be filed in court without first going to the EEOC, as discussed above, and having the EEOC dismiss your claim.
 This process is called "exhaustion" of your administrative remedy.
-Exhaustion is not required for state claims, due to the lack of a state statute and administrative agency.
-The EEOC sometimes tells you to ask for a right to sue letter when you first file your claim.
-This is not a good idea until the EEOC investigates the matter and you have found an attorney.
-Once you get a right to sue letter, you only have 90 calendar days to file a federal lawsuit.
-If you miss the 90 day period, you will lose forever the right to complain about some types of discrimination.